2-min scorecardSee what your manual month-end close is actually costing you

 The Bottom Line

 BI tools show you numbers.
-Go Fig is the Financial Intelligence Graph that produces the right numbers and the AI financial analysts that interpret them.
-Strategic CFOs don’t need another dashboard, they need the layer underneath and an analyst on top.
+Go Fig connects and reconciles your systems to produce the right numbers and gives you Celeste, an AI analyst, to interpret them, all inside the Excel you already use.
+Finance teams don’t need another dashboard, they need their data connected and reconciled and an analyst on top.
 That’s what Go Fig is.

 Every team plans.
 Every plan connects.